 You must follow rules set out in the Client Assets Sourcebook (CASS) whenever you hold or control client money or safe custody assets as part of your business.

 This is to keep client money and assets safe if firms fail and exit the market.

 To reduce the risk of financial loss, you should:

 - identify risks

 Firms holding or controlling client assets must report the value of their assets.
 This includes:

 - investment banks

-Your CASS firm type (small, medium or large) is based on the size of your client money and/or custody asset holdings.
+Your CASS firm type (small, medium or large) is based on the size of your client money or custody asset holdings (or both).